Skip to content

 Core fields: Name, review period, rating dimensions (goal achievement, communication, collaboration, initiative, quality of work) each with behavioral anchors, evidence section (“Give one specific example that shaped your rating”), development areas (“What should this person focus on in the next 90 days?”), optional overall recommendation

 Tip: Keep rating dimensions to four or five.
-Evaluating ten attributes produces rater fatigue and compressed ratings (everyone ends up at 3 regardless of actual performance).
+Evaluating too many attributes produces rater fatigue and compressed ratings, where respondents stop distinguishing the behavior that actually matters.

 Post-event evaluation